Rahulathreya45/Research/README.md

 `OPENAI_API_KEY='your api key'`

-To run streamlit in colab.Run the last cell
+To run streamlit in colab.
+Run the last cell

 ![Screenshot 1](screenshots/Screenshot_1.png)